FreakC-Foundation/FreakC/TUTORIAL.md

 	OpenHouse[fnc] ENABLEDELAYEDEXPANSION
 	OpenHouse[fnc] ENABLEEXTENSIONS

+<b>Note: DELAYEDEXPANSION is already enabled in FreakC.
+So you wouldn't need to enable it actually.</b>

 ### Special variables
 <li>%numpiss% - A variable with the value as random numbers from 1 to 9</li>